swfiua/blume/doc/guide.rst

 code.
 It quietly did the job for over ten years as I was busy elsewhere.

-More recently I tried to fix up some of the problems and add some new features.
+More recently I tried to fix up some of its problems and add some new features.
 It was difficult to do this in backward compatible ways.

 Hence, `blume` is a new home for the `table`.